 1 teaspoon Sesame Oil

-1 to 2 Spring Onion *lighter colour parts, cut to 10cm in length
+1 Spring Onion *cut to 10cm in length

 Soy Sauce *for adjusting the saltiness

 - Heat Sesame Oil, Garlic and Ginger in a pot over medium low heat.
-When aromatic, add Toban Djan (Chili Bean Sauce) and stir, then add Chicken Stock, Dashi Powder and Spring Onion(s).
+When aromatic, add Toban Djan (Chili Bean Sauce) and stir, then add Chicken Stock, Dashi Powder and Spring Onion.

 - Bring to the boil over higher heat, then simmer for 30 minutes or until flavours are all well combined.
 Add Miso and Mirin, and adjust the saltiness with Soy Sauce as you like.